willkara/MythicIndex/mythic-index/MemoryQuill/story-content/chapters/ch07-the-westwall-welcome/content.md

 "Then yes, just like that."
 Grimjaw set down one of his packs with a thud that suggested its weight.
 "I got skill, you got materials.
 Simple equation."

-Sarge studied the dwarf for a long moment, then nodded slowly.
+Tomaq studied the dwarf for a long moment, then nodded slowly.
 "You were at Mithral Deep."

 It wasn't a question.
 Grimjaw stiffened slightly.
 "You heard about that?"